East of Vienna: Where the Orient begins

 Fishing huts appeared along the banks of the Danube.

-In a short time, the “City of Dreams” faded away and was replaced by a dense corridor of green.
-Tree limbs dipped down and tickled the wetland.
-Tiny cabins on stilts—fishing huts—emerged from the shadowed wood.
-These were armed with netting systems of poles and mesh that leaned over cocoa-colored water where nase and barbel swim.
-Between these fish camps, creeks darted in and out.
-They suggested a measure of indecision on the part of the river to choose its course in this flatland east of the Alps.
+The captain willed her from her mooring, skillfully using the current to align her with the bank before throttling forward.
+We moved east with the flow of the Danube.
+In short order, the “City of Dreams” faded, replaced by a dense corridor of green.
+Tree limbs dipped down to tickle the wetlands, and tiny fishing huts on stilts emerged from the shadowed woods.
+These cabins were armed with netting systems—poles and mesh leaning over cocoa-colored water where nase and barbel swim.
+Between these fish camps, creeks darted in and out, suggesting a certain indecision as the river chose its course through the flatlands east of the Alps.

 I checked the map on my phone.
-Austria had nearly run its course.
-Soon the Danube River would etch the border between Slovakia and Hungary.
-We were among the Balkans.
+Austria had nearly run its course; soon, the Danube would etch the border between Slovakia and Hungary.
+We were entering the gateway to the Balkans.

 The Balkans form the third and the most eastern of Europe’s three southern peninsulas (the Iberian and the Italian are the other two).
 It is framed by the Adriatic, Aegean and Mediterranean Seas.
 The term “Balkan” is regularly used by historians but frowned upon by some moderns.
 Its name was drawn from the Balkan Mountains once believed to dominate the region.
 The label “Southeast Europe” may be preferred.